koeir/flagparse/README.md

 # flagparse

 A simple flag parser for Zig programs.
-API documentation can be found at my [github pages site](https://koeir.github.io).
+API documentation can be found [here](https://koeir.github.io).

 ## Features